Millipede Guide

 +

-It is normal to see some activity immediately after treatment as millipedes move out of treated areas.
-However, their numbers will decrease significantly over time.
-If you continue to see them, we will retreat as needed.
+It is normal to see some after treatment.
+They are moving out of treated areas.
+Their numbers will drop over time.
+If you keep seeing them, we will treat again.

 Find Local Millipede Control Services